-• Grace period $t'{f}$ for delivering pkt: the maximum allowable latency in delivering pkt minus the maximum time taken to transport pkt from $v{j}$ to the sink without being held at any intermediate node along the route.
+• Grace period t'{f} for delivering pkt: the maximum allowable latency in delivering pkt minus the maximum time taken to transport pkt from v{j} to the sink without being held at any intermediate node along the route.

-If $t'f \leq 0$ , pkt should be transmitted immediately to minimize the extra delivery latency.
+If $t'f \leq 0$, pkt should be transmitted immediately to minimize the extra delivery latency.

-• Spare packet space $s'f$ of pkt: the maximum allowable payload length per packet minus the current payload length of pkt.
+• Spare packet space s'f of pkt: the maximum allowable payload length per packet minus the current payload length of pkt.

-Parameter $s'{f}$ and the size of the packets coming next from an upper layer at $v{j}$ or from $v{j}$ 's children determine how much pkt will be packed and thus the potential utility of locally holding pkt.
+Parameter s'{f} and the size of the packets coming next from an upper layer at v{j} or from v{j} 's children determine how much pkt will be packed and thus the potential utility of locally holding pkt.

-In the design and analysis of this chapter, we assume that packet arrival process (i.e.,, $r_l$ , $r_p$ ), packet payload size and spare space (i.e., $s_l$ , $s_p$ , $s'f$ ), and grace period (i.e., $t'f$ ) are independent of one another.
+In the design and analysis of this section, we assume that packet arrival process (i.e., r_l , r_p), packet payload size and spare space (i.e., s_l , s_p , s'f), and grace period (i.e., t'f) are independent of one another.
 Then, the utilities of holding and transmitting a packet are calculated as follows.

 Utility of holding a packet.
-When a node $v_j$ holds a packet pkt, pkt can be packed with incoming packets from $v_j$ 's children or from an upper layer at $v_j$ .
-Therefore, the utility of holding pkt at $v_j$ is the expected reduction in the amortized cost of transmitting pkt after packing pkt.
-The utility depends on (a) the expected number of packets that $v_j$ will receive within $t'f$ time (either from a child or locally from an upper layer), and (b) the expected payload size $s_l$ of these packets.
-Given that the expected packet arrival rate is $r_l$ , the expected number of packets to be received at $v_j$ within $t'f$ time is $t'f r_l$ .
-Thus, the expected overall size $S'l$ of the payload to be received within $t'f$ time is
+When a node v_j holds a packet pkt, pkt can be packed with incoming packets from v_j 's children or from an upper layer at v_j .
+Therefore, the utility of holding pkt at v_j is the expected reduction in the amortized cost of transmitting pkt after packing pkt.
+The utility depends on (a) the expected number of packets that v_j will receive within t'f time (either from a child or locally from an upper layer), and (b) the expected payload size s_l of these packets.
+Given that the expected packet arrival rate is r_l , the expected number of packets to be received at v_j within t'f time is $t'f r_l$.
+Thus, the expected overall size S'l of the payload to be received within t'f time is